SukkoPera/SoundX/README.md

 ## Next Steps
 Of course, to make complete sense, this project needs support from the actual programmers!
 So people, please make games for the board!
 Or programs, demos, whatever!
 I think a nice first step would be to port [the original SFX Sounds Expander software](https://csdb.dk/release/?id=155181): I can't say for sure, but I'm guessing this shouldn't be too much of an effort, plus I can help with the tech details and can explain how to make the MIDI decoder, just ask! :)

+## Releases
+If you want to get this board produced, you are recommended to get [the latest release](https://github.com/SukkoPera/SoundX/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.

+Every release is accompanied by its Bill Of Materials (BOM) file and any relevant notes about it, which you are recommended to read carefully.

 ## License
 The SoundX documentation, including the design itself, is copyright &copy; SukkoPera 2023 and is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).